 I didn’t even know until today, that this plane has the ability to carry a fifth engine under the left-wing between the body and the inner-most engine.
 This engine was not used in-flight, it was just transported to the Qantas Service Center in Johannesburg to get mounted on another 747.

 Qantas performed this rare task to save time and money for shipping this engine by boat or hiring another freight plane.
 The wing is fitted with anchor points, which allows a supporting strut to be fitted under the wing to mount the additional engine.

-Due to the additional weight and drag the plane had to stop in Perth for refuelling before it could get on the way to its final destination Johannesburg.
+Due to the additional weight and drag, the plane had to stop in Perth for refueling before it could get on the way to its final destination Johannesburg.
 Once landed it’s just a matter of time to remove the spare engine from the 747 and fit it on the other plane, which will operate Qantas Flight 64 back to Sydney.

 Photos by Qantas

 Peter has a passion for Traveling, Photography, and Geocaching.
 These are the best ingredients for amazing adventures all over the globe.
 “Traveling is fun, no matter if you stay in a luxury hotel or travel like a backpacker.”
 Peter shares his experiences on his Blog www.gatetoadventures.com

 Some of Peter’s photos are published on corporate websites, in-flight magazines, travel guides, and much more.